 Each year MIC welcomes over 1,000 new first year students.
-MIC’s exceptional student retention rate of 94% shows that the majority of these students are happy with their choice and prosper.
+MIC’s exceptional student retention rate shows that the majority of these students are happy with their choice and prosper.
 The reason for this exemplary retention rate?
 In the main it can be attributed to our student centric ethos, highly supportive atmosphere and extensive range of support services.

 However, the college journey, while exciting for most students, can be daunting for some.
 Whether it is advising them on their CAO choices, attending our parents’ orientation evening or giving financial management or health and well-being advice your counsel will be important.